Measuring irreversibility from learned representations of biological patterns: Discussion

 \section{Discussion}

 In conclusion, we combine variational autoencoder networks with thermodynamic inference to robustly estimate and compare irreversibilities in spatiotemporally evolving biological patterns.
+Our framework does not rely on prior knowledge of system dynamics, and we expect that it is applicable to general high-dimensional biological time series.
+Resulting irreversibility estimates are necessarily lower bounds, as the ZM estimator requires coarse-graining and converges to the true irreversibility only in the limit of infinitely long time series encoding all dynamical degrees of freedom~\cite{roldan2012entropy}.
+Phase-field patterns are of finite duration, encode neither absolute system size nor all degrees of freedom in underlying dynamics, and have FVAE reconstructions with loss.
+However, our framework still reveals key features of simulated CGL and oocyte-Rho dynamics, including stability transitions between cell patterns and relative cell-activity levels.

+With GPU acceleration, our framework is also highly computationally tractable.
+Each model using a CGL simulation dataset trains for less than an hour, while each model using a Rho experiment dataset trains for less than five minutes.
+A single model trained on samples pooled from multiple patterns has higher reconstruction loss on samples drawn from more complex patterns (Fig.~\ref{fig:pooled_bad} in SM).
+To compare irreversibility estimates of patterns varying in complexity, we thus train separate models for each dataset and rescale latent trajectories before applying the ZM estimator.

-Moreover, our framework reveals key features of simulated CGL and experimental oocyte-Rho dynamics, including stability transitions between cell patterns and relative cell-activity levels.
-Because our framework does not rely on prior knowledge of system dynamics, we expect that it is applicable to general high-dimensional biological time series.
-With irreversibility ubiquitous out of equilibrium, our framework could rank activity levels and unveil dynamical properties, such as stability, in a broad range of living systems.
-As our framework discovers efficient latent representations characterizing complex systems, these systems' underlying dynamics might be captured by a few degrees of freedom.
-Physical interpretation of latent dimensions provides an intriguing avenue for understanding the origins of observed irreversibility.
+With irreversibility ubiquitous out of equilibrium, our framework could rank activity levels while unveiling stability and potentially other dynamical properties in a broad range of living systems.
+While limitations of Rho imaging require the use of complex-exponentiated phase fields, irreversibility could be estimated using models trained on raw intensity-field data obtained in high quality.
+Additionally, our framework discovers efficient representations indexing complex dynamics by a few degrees of freedom, but physical interpretations of these latent dimensions are unknown.
+FVAE neural-network weights capture large amounts of information about patterning systems not used in irreversibiility analyses.
+Further physical interpretation of latent dimensions and FVAE weights might provide an intriguing avenue for understanding the origins of observed irreversibility.